Beneful Chopped Blends Review

 The second ingredient is beef.
 Although beef is an excellent protein source, raw beef contains more than 60% moisture.
 After cooking, the relative meat contribution of beef is dramatically reduced.
 Therefore, it's important to ensure that other meat sources are included within the first few ingredients to ensure the product derives most of its protein from meat.

 The third ingredient is wheat gluten.
 Wheat gluten is the main protein of wheat.
 Although wheat gluten is mostly protein, wheat gluten is considered controversial because it significantly boosts the protein content of the product.
 This is undesirable because plant based protein does not provide the same amino acid profile as meat based protein.

-The fourth ingredient is liver.
+The fifth ingredient is liver.
 Liver is a controversial ingredient because the source animal is not specified.
 Anonymous animal ingredients are typically very low quality and may contain almost any animal, including dogs and cats!